Policies + Guidelines

 • Bear Spray Certification: 18 years of age

-• American Red Cross CPR & First Aid Courses: 11 years of age
+• First Aid Merit Badge: 11 years of age

 Tuition payment in full is required to reserve your seat in the course.
-Tuition is non-transferable.
-Tuition is payable by credit card via the CWS website or over the phone.
-The tuition fee covers all textbooks, syllabus, equipment and certification cards, patch, etc. CWS is not obligated to allow any participant to attend a course until all prerequisites and necessary paperwork has been received, reviewed and approved by CWS.
+Tuition is payable by credit card or PayPal via the CWS website or over the phone.
+The tuition fee covers all textbooks, syllabus, equipment and supplies, as well as certification card, patch, etc. CWS is not obligated to allow any participant to attend a course until all prerequisites and necessary paperwork has been received, reviewed and approved by CWS.
 A full refund will be given if CWS is forced to cancel the course for any reason.